For no light matter is at stake; the question concerns the very manner in which human lfe is to be lived.

 Quick answers might be "to survive", or "we were born with one", or "we evolved with one"; but such statements aren't reasons and don't answer why?

-At its simplest we have a brain for two reasons - to make sense our environment and to respond appropriately
+At its simplest we have a brain for two reasons - to sense and ‘make sense’ of our environment and to respond appropriately

 The most fundamental sensing - in evolutionary terms (history of life) and developmental terms (individual embryo) - is chemosensory, the perception of chemicals in the environment.